 Do you wish you were more widely read?
 Or that you’d written more and been more read in your lifetime?
 I mean, when you call yourself the ‘living spectre of [your] father dead’ that’s pretty dark.
 It makes it sound as if you saw yourself as a ghost – the shadow of your father – even while you were living?

-To be born with the urge to write while also being the son of so great and loved a poet was… hard.
-But we’re all of us – to differing extents – spectres.
+To be born with the urge to write while also being the son of a great beloved poet was hard.
+But we’re all spectres.
 We work with the light cast by our predecessors.
-And writing, done correctly, is an extension of who you are; who you are, in turn, is an extension of who they were.
+Writing is an extension of who you are.
+Who you are is an extension of who they were.

 You were happy with your career then?